iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 1. The details of how JSON-LD represents NIEM XML data is based on the NIEM Naming and Design Rules's mapping between XML (and XML Schema) and RDF.

-### The NIEM data model and RDF
+### The NIEM data model and RDF {#niem-and-rdf}

-The [NIEM Naming and Design Rules (NDR)]({{ndr-href}}) is the main document that explains the meaning of NIEM&endash;conformant XML schemas and XML instance documents.
+The [NIEM Naming and Design Rules (NDR)]({{page.ndr-href}}) is the main document that explains the meaning of NIEM&endash;conformant XML schemas and XML instance documents.
 The framework that the NIEM NDR relies on for meaning is the Resource Description Framework (RDF), which defines a data model that is the basis for Semantic Web technologies.
 NIEM defines the meaning of conformant XML schemas and XML instance documents in terms of RDF.
 This document leverages the NDR's RDF to map NIEM XML schemas and XML instance documents to JSON-LD.

 Although NIEM is, at its core, defined in terms of RDF, most users of NIEM do not have to understand much about RDF; NIEM is primarily discussed in terms of